 Ecco is growing fresh herbs, peppers, vegetables and more atop their Midtown establishment.
 Chef Craig Richards hails from Nebraska via Italy.
 After growing up in the Midwest with a mom cooking vegetables from a can, Richards gained a culinary education from Italian cooking masters to bring his seasoned palette to the South.
 A veteran of Fifth Group restaurants, after spending a few years at La Tavola as Executive Chef, Craig gained the role after Micah Willix left to try his hand at Latitude.
 Thanks to Chef Craig, Ecco’s garden is so neat.
-They’ve engineered a water system to collect moisture from the air-conditioning fans then funnel it into the planters.
+With simple appliances available on unclutterer, they’ve engineered a water system to collect moisture from the air-conditioning fans then funnel it into the planters.
 Peppers, basil, beans, tomatoes are all being grown on Ecco’s roof.
 With the help of its servers, staff and even patrons, Basil is by-far-and-above the most abundant crop.
 Chef Criag said they’re still having to get a lot of produce from the local farmers but Ecco uses its own homegrown basil and rosemary in all its recipes.

 Ecco’s summer menu globally inspired cuisine with a strong emphasis on fresh, sustainable ingredients.
 And where is a better place to get the best produce the city has to offer than from the roof of its very building?